Powered By Blogger

 NUMBER OF TIMES O'ROURKE COULD HAVE BEEN CHARGED WITH TREASON:

 Zero, partly because he was barely around.
-In fact, this entry was largely free of violations, though we did temporarily face a potential war with Hungary over the release of Prince Agarn/Igor from the U.S. Army.
+In fact, this entry was largely free of violations, though we did temporarily face the prospect of war with Hungary over the release of Prince Agarn/Igor from the U.S. Army.

 PC OR NOT PC?